malakhavam/readme-generator/Readme.md

    ## Questions

-   Feel free to reach me out at my email with any
+   Feel free to reach me out at my email with any questions

    https://github.com/malakhavam/readme-generator